-- 1. Program requirements - a.
-Consider approval of a request for an individual to observe during the onsite review of the program.^{} - 2.
-Council actions - a.
-Through the Council's Executive Committee and the Chief Executive Officer or designee, have final approval regarding observers and reviewers. - b.
-Obtain written concurrence from the program director. - c.
-Not allow the observer to evaluate the program or reviewers, or to adjudicate any individual disputes between the program and the Council. - d.
-During the Council's deliberation, ensure that if the observer is a Council director, that individual: - 1) Will not participate in the accreditation decision. - 2) Will not observe an onsite review if there is a conflict of interest with the program or reviewers. - e.
-Allow a Council director to be eligible to observe an onsite review after one Council meeting. - f.
-Maintain confidentiality. - g.
-Ask the observer to provide his/her own travel arrangements without reimbursement of expenses. - h.
+Consider approval of a request for an individual to observe during the onsite a. review of the program.

+- Through the Council's Executive Committee and the Chief Executive Officer or a. designee, have final approval regarding observers and reviewers. - Obtain written concurrence from the program director. b. - Not allow the observer to evaluate the program or reviewers, or to adjudicate any c. individual disputes between the program and the Council. - d.
+During the Council's deliberation, ensure that if the observer is a Council director, that individual: - 1) Will not participate in the accreditation decision. - 2) Will not observe an onsite review if there is a conflict of interest with the program or reviewers. - Allow a Council director to be eligible to observe an onsite review after one e.
+Council meeting. - f.
+Maintain confidentiality. - Ask the observer to provide his/her own travel arrangements without g. reimbursement of expenses. - h.
 Provide the observer with the following: - 1) Self Study and supporting documents. - 2) A copy of the reviewers' summary report. - 3) The program's written response to the summary report. - 4) A staff analysis of response to the summary report.

-Not applicable to observation by USDE personnel.
 Revised: 10/18/17